htqwjtch/Almost_Total_Commander/README.md

 ```

 ### 2. Build the project
-Create the `build` folder in the root folder of the project and navigate there:
+Create the `build` folder in the root folder of the project and navigate to it:
 ```
 mkdir build
 cd build
 ```
-Run there:
+Run the build:
 ```
 qmake ../Almost_Total_Commander.pro
 make